Deepok101/ShopifyChallenge/README.md

  - React
  - Javascript

-Why did I use this tech stack?
-I am fairly comfortable using this tech stack because I created a social media project using the same technologies.
+## Image Storage

+How do I store images?

+For a given image, I used Cloudinary, a cloud storing service, to store the uploaded image file.
+I then saved the Cloudinary CDN url of the image to my mongoDB database.
+When a user goes to the `Shop` section which contains all of the for-sale images, the frontend requests the backend for these CDN urls to display the images.

 ## Imageify Features

 Imageify allows users to register accounts, upload images to their own store and view a selection of awesome pictures for-sale.

-We focused on the buy/sell aspect of the website where we implemented buyable/sellable images, a shopping cart, discounts, inventory management, pricing and money.
+I focused on the buy/sell aspect of the website where we implemented buyable/sellable images, a shopping cart, discounts, inventory management, pricing and money.

 - Every user that creates an account has a shopping cart, an empty image store and 0 credits.
 A user can add credits by pressing the `Add Credits` button.
 For simplicity's sake, this button freely gives credits.
-A user can look at the main store and add images to their cart.
-Once a user finishes shopping, they can checkout and pay for these images via their credits.
+- A user can look at the main store and add images to their cart.
+Once a user finishes shopping, they can checkout and pay for these images with their credits.
 - A user can also set the prices, discounts and inventory of their images by going to `My Shop`.

 ## Small Features